Troubleshoot HTTPS capturing on macOS

 The user can execute a simple cURL command in the macOS terminal and check the output in the terminal and inside Fiddler Everywhere:

-Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (Settings > HTTPS > Capture HTTPS traffic is checked).
-There is no need to turn Live Traffic on - it does not matter in this test.
+Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (The root certificate is installed and trusted and Settings > HTTPS > Capture HTTPS traffic is checked).

 Open a terminal and enter the following command: